diiStephen/RedBlackTree/README.md

 1. Comments and suggestions are always welcomed!

 2. There may be as-of-yet undiscovered bugs.
-Let me know if you happen to catch anything.
+Let me know if you happen to catch anything!

+3. Detailed documentation regarding the functions are included in the source itself.
+These are written in "javadoc" style.
+One day this will be turned into reference documents using doxygen or something similar.

 # References

-Cormen, Thomas H., et al. *Introduction to algorithms.* MIT press, 2009.
+1. Cormen, Thomas H., et al. *Introduction to algorithms.* MIT press, 2009.

-Goodrich, Michael T., Roberto Tamassia, and Michael H. Goldwasser. *Data structures and algorithms in Java.* John Wiley & Sons, 2014.
+2. Goodrich, Michael T., Roberto Tamassia, and Michael H. Goldwasser. *Data structures and algorithms in Java.* John Wiley & Sons, 2014.